MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 ---
 title: What is a good Power Platform Governance
 description: "This blog asks the questions 'What makes for good governance?' and how do we create one?"
-date: '2022-05-09T15:00:09.925Z'
+date: '2022-05-09T07:43:31.000Z'
+images:
+    - images/blog/Tenant_Isolation_title.png
 author: Michael Roth
 tags:
     - Power Platform
-  - Governance
-  - Administration
-  - Security
 type: regular
 ---

 ## What is a good Power Platform Governance

 When we talk about Power Platform Governance we need to set the scene to describe what is meant by Governance.

 ## Definition of Governance